Xtron135/PCB-Data-Matrix-Reader/README.md

   model = Ensemble()
 ```

-Save your code by pressing CTRL and O on your keyboard.\
+Save your code by pressing CTRL and O on your keyboard.

-Exit the code editor by pressing CTRL and X on your keyboard.\
+Exit the code editor by pressing CTRL and X on your keyboard.

+Now we are ready to run the program.

+### 4. Run the program

 ## Code Explanation